 Aaron Loux grew up in Seattle, Washington, and began dancing at the Creative Dance Center as a member of Kaleidoscope, a youth modern dance company.
-He began his classical training at the Cornish College Preparatory Dance Program and received his BFA from The Juilliard School in 2009.
+He began his classical training at the Cornish College Preparatory Dance Program and received his B.F.A. from The Juilliard School in 2009.
 He danced at The Metropolitan Opera and with Arc Dance Company before joining MMDG in 2010.

 Laurel Lynch began her dance training at Petaluma School of Ballet in California.
 She moved to New York to attend The Juilliard School where she performed works by Robert Battle, Margie Gillis, José Limón, and Ohad Naharin.
-After graduation Ms. Lynch danced for Dušan Týnek Dance Theatre, Sue Bernhard Danceworks, and Pat Catterson.
-She joined MMDG as an apprentice in 2006 and became a company member in 2007.
-She gives many thanks to Gene and Becky.
+After graduation Lynch danced for Dušan Týnek Dance Theatre, Sue Bernhard Danceworks, and Pat Catterson.
+Lynch joined MMDG as an apprentice in 2006 and became a company member in 2007.